Birational geometry of blow-ups of projective spaces along points and lines: SQMs of Blow-ups of Pn Along Points and Lines

 We apply the construction by Castravet and Tevelev in \cite{Castravet2015} to construct an SQM for the blow-up of $\PP^n$ at $(n+3)$ general points and $9$ lines through $6$ of the $n+3$ points for $n\geq 3$.
 We define $Y_n$ to be the blow-up of $\PP^n$ at $(n+3)$ points at very general position and $9$ lines through six of them, such that when the six points we chose are indexed by $\{0,1,2,3,4,5\}$, the $9$ lines are labeled by $(ij)\in\mathcal{I}=\{03,04,34,12,15,25,05,13,24\}$.
 In particular, $Y_3=Y$.
 We prove the following: \begin{prop} For each $n\geq 4$ there is a small $\Q$-factorial modification (SQM) $\tilde{Y}_n$ of $Y_n$ such that $\tilde{Y}_n$ is a $\PP^1$-bundle over $Y_{n-1}$. \end{prop}

-\begin{corollary} For $n\geq 3$ and the $(n+3)$ points at very general position, $\Effb(Y_n)$ has infinitely many extremal rays, and $Y_n$ is not Mori Dream. \end{corollary} \pf.
-Suppose for some $n\geq 4$, $Y_n$ is MDS.
-Then the SQM $\tilde{Y}_n$ of $Y_n$ is a MDS.
-By \cite{Okawa2016}, the surjection image $Y_{n-1}$ is also a MDS.
-Inductively this proves that $Y_3=Y$ is a MDS, which contradicts to Theorem \ref{inforder}.
+\begin{corollary} For $n\geq 3$ and the $(n+3)$ points at very general position, $\Effb(Y_n)$ has infinitely many extremal rays, and $Y_n$ is not a Mori Dream Space. \end{corollary} \pf.
+Suppose for some $n\geq 4$, $Y_n$ is a Mori Dream Space.
+Then the SQM $\tilde{Y}_n$ of $Y_n$ is a Mori Dream Space.
+By \cite{Okawa2016}, the surjection image $Y_{n-1}$ is also a Mori Dream Space.
+Inductively this proves that $Y_3=Y$ is a Mori Dream Space, which contradicts Theorem \ref{inforder}.

 Now we prove that $\Effb(Y_n)$ has infinitely many extremal rays.
 Recall that a convex cone $\sigma$ is polyhedral if and only if $\sigma$ is spanned by finitely many rays, and equivalently, $\sigma$ has at most finitely many extremal rays.
 Therefore we only need to show $\Effb(Y_n)$ is not polyhedral.
 Suppose towards contradiction that $\Effb(Y_n)$ is polyhedral.
 Since the SQM $\tilde{Y}_n$ is isomorphic to $Y_n$ in codimension one, $\Effb(\tilde{Y}_n)\cong \Effb(Y_n)$.
 Hence $\Effb(\tilde{Y}_n)$ is polyhedral.
 By Lemma \ref{effP1bundle}, $\Effb(Y_{n-1})$ is polyhedral.
 Inductively we find $\Effb(Y_3)$ is polyhedral, which contradicts Theorem \ref{inforder}.